 Nowata County

-Nowata Man Sentenced in gun Burglary Case
+Nowata Man Sentenced in Gun Burglary Case

 A Nowata man was sentenced to five years in prison after entering a guilty plea on firearm charges.
 Jeremiah Grady appeared in court last month.
 The Nowata County Sheriff’s Facebook page posted an update on the case on Tuesday afternoon.